Description of the eduroam Service

 Personal Data Retention

-Analytical data for website statistics is currently retained permanently.
+Anonymised analytical data for website statistics is currently retained for 26 months.

 All data related to roaming are kept for a period of six months, unless a different requirement is set by legislation in individual European countries.